 As Cthulhu awakens and his psychic radiations reach the susceptible, people convince themselves that they have become visionaries and prophets.
 Visionaries and prophets qualify, however, as standouts and eccentrics.
 Cultic activity always exhibits a mimetic character, a trend towards homogeneity, to which telepathy, as a metaphor, speaks – hence the extreme narrowness of “woke” discourse, as demonstrated by the so-called debates of the large coterie of Democrat-party candidates for the presidential nomination in 2020.
 They raise their hands on cue.
 They all say the same thing, the only difference being that they try in succession to say it in more extreme terms.
 They appear to respond to remote control.
 One of them, Marianne Williamson, gives off a strong aura of Theosophy, and poses as a guru or priestess.
 Like every spokesperson for every dark psychic force of collectivized hatred, Williams believes that words – or “wonkiness,” in her terminology – are insufficient.
 The situation calls for action: “If you think any of this wonkiness is going to deal with this dark psychic force of the collectivized hatred that this president is bringing up in this country, then I’m afraid that the Democrats are going to see some very dark days.”
 Williamson frequently invokes “love,” but her words just quoted, which blatantly demonize the duly elected president, imply something sinister.
 Very likely Williamson’s hatred, which she projects on the deplorable bearers of tradition that stand as blocking agents between her prophecies and their realization, surpasses that of the other candidates.
 She only dissimulates her hatred better than they do.
 The Left reveals its theosophical religiosity in other ways.
 When President Trump delivered his State of the Union Address in February, many congresswomen on the occasion wore the white robes of the secret Lemurian colony that theosophical speculation places inside Mt.
 Shasta in the Cascade Range.
 Those clueless women, including the New Spice Girls, resembled the Californian mystics who await a “glorious fulfillment” in The Call, which however never comes.

 Weirdness has become universal.
 Recently from Drudge: “Snake-like UFOs seen across US”; “the Pentagon finally admits it investigates UFOs”; and “scientist warns the world to ‘think twice before replying to alien signals from outer space.’”
 Or again at Drudge: “Study Finds Rise in ‘Doomsday Prepping’ Due To Mainstream American ‘Culture of Fear.’”
-At American Thinker, word comes of how “leftists doxx and threaten Dayton nurse who saved lives for appearing in picture with President Trump.”
+At American Thinker, word comes of how “leftists doxx and threaten [a] Dayton nurse who saved lives for appearing in picture with President Trump.”
 The ugly neologism doxxing refers to a type of conspiratorial Internet-mediated attempt to call down public wrath on someone who has done something conspicuously at odds with “Wokeness.”
 Doxxing is not a witch-hunting gesture; it is a witch-burning gesture – undertaken by cowards who want a remote mob to do the Bacchic dirty-work for them.
 The theoretician of religion René Girard wrote of the sacrificial crisis, a social phenomenon in the inherently unstable societies of the archaic world.
 The signs of the sacrificial crisis are, among others, undifferentiation, or a migration towards sameness, as when all the Democrat-party would-be presidential nominees raise their hands at the same time and then try to restore their difference from one another by the vain gesture of out-rivaling their rivals in the extremity of their commonly held extreme position; and a panicked search for poisonous guilt in the form of perpetrators on whom the community might blame its plight.
 Also: Signs in the sky, as mentioned above.
-Since an egalitarian society forms the goal of the Left, and since equality forms the opposite of difference, the emptiness of the goal becomes clear.
+Since an egalitarian society forms the goal of the Left, and since equality forms the opposite of difference, the emptiness of the program becomes clear.
 For its part the destruction of the perpetrator, actually a victim, aims at the resolidification of the deliquescent community.
 As the High Priest said on the Day of Calvary, and as the ubiquitous “Trolley Problem” claims, “It is better that one man should die than that the whole community should perish.”

 The single most essential and characteristic gesture of the contemporary Left consists in that obnoxious doxxing.
 Earlier in this year, a Pennsylvania legislator, State Representative Brian Sims, took it upon himself to try to doxx teenage girls of a Christian persuasion who were quietly demonstrating outside a Planned Parenthood facility in a Philadelphia suburb.
 According to a Newsweek story (5/7/19): “One video from April 18 shows Sims approaching one woman and what appears to be three teenage girls while they protest on the street.
 He then offers to donate $100 to any of the online viewers who can help him identify the protesters, a practice known as doxxing.”
 What does Sims’ behavior mean?
 It means that he is confident that he can muster a mob to harass these girls and prevent them from pursuing their quietismatic opposition to the Left’s chief sacrament.
+And he feels no compunction in doing so.
 If the girls succeeded in their passive persuasion, children who might have undergone abortion would enter the world through birth.
 As everyone knows, life would be happier if there were no children.
 The Wikipedia page on Mr. Sims lists no offspring – and indeed no spouse.
 Moreover, if there were no babies born, there would be no white supremacists born – and soon everyone would be reveling in gaiety.
 A short while later everyone would be dead.
 In the Gospel of John Christ says, “I am the life and the way.”
 Life – not death.
 The way – not the impasse.
 Yet for the Left, which yearns for the epistemological confusion that reigned in a licensing mode before the Gospel revelation, and that permitted “do what you will,” the impasse is that very Christ, that very Cross on Golgotha.
 Lovecraft would never have applied the adjective Satanic to his literary invention of Great Cthulhu, but literate people can perceive the identity.

 Lovecraft redeems himself ironically through the colossal contradictions, unsuspected by him, in his – smug – atheism and materialism.
 In an early essay from sometime in 1919 on the topic of “Idealism and Materialism,” the shy and lonely man from Providence writes that “religious persons will assure you that they know their faith to be true by means of sensations and intuitions too deep to be expressed.”
 Clearly Lovecraft had not taken into consideration the words of Paul.
 In the Epistle to the Hebrews (Chapter 11), Paul defines faith as, “the substance of things to be hoped for, the evidence of things that appear not.”
 No trace of Gnosticism contaminates this minimalistic definition, nor does Paul elaborate it, otherwise he would destroy its tenuous minimalism.
 Later in his essay Lovecraft borrows the cliché that “many a man in bedlam has the certain belief that he is Alexander, Caesar, or Napoleon.”
 He omits Christ.
 Amusingly, the Bedlamite Democrat-party candidates for the presidential nomination in 2020 like to quote Scripture, and to lecture the deplorables about Christian doctrine, especially the Buddha-Judge from South Bend.
 It is as though every man or woman of them, he or she, stood boldly before the Pharisaical crowd that wanted the sanction of reb Yeshua to doxx to death Stormy Daniels — or rather to stone to death the woman taken in adultery — and like Jesus designed cleverly to subvert, and indeed succeeded in subverting, the mob’s sacrificial impulse.
 As Seneca wrote: Stay away from crowds.
 But the Democrat candidates are a crowd — or rather they are part of a larger, increasingly frenzied crowd.
 The ones casting stones, and wielding bicycle chains, and beating up homosexual dissidents who refuse to get with the program, and slandering half the population with the libel of waaaaycism, adhere, not to the renunciation of witch-burning, but to its opposite, the Left’s brutal neo-Jacobinism, with its Cthulhu orgies and its heads on pikes.